 Diamonds are very rare and valuable.
 They take billions of years to form under the Earth’s surface.
 Diamonds’ major component is carbon.
 In natural diamonds, this carbon is pressed under intense pressure over a long period of time to create them.
-Sice people confuse “natural” diamonds, with “real” diamonds, you may wonder “Are lab-grown diamonds real?”
+Since people confuse “natural” diamonds, with “real” diamonds, you may wonder “Are lab grown diamonds real?”

-Well, instead of waiting for billions of years to get earth mined diamonds, you can now get lab-created diamonds or lab-grown diamonds.
-You might be wondering: are lab-grown diamonds real just like mined diamonds?
+Well, instead of waiting for billions of years to get earth mined diamonds, you can now get affordable lab created diamonds or lab grown diamonds.
+You might be wondering: are lab grown diamonds real just like mined diamonds?
 Can they be called fake diamonds?

-They are not fake diamonds; instead, they are created under the same condition that it takes to create natural diamonds.
-It is, in fact, difficult to tell the difference between lab-grown diamonds and natural diamonds.
-You would need to be a trained professional, and even then you would be unable to tell the difference with your naked eye.
+They are not fake diamonds; instead, they are created under the same conditions that it takes to create natural diamonds.
+It is, in fact, difficult to tell the difference between a lab diamond and a natural diamond.
+You would need to be a trained professional, and even then, you would be unable to tell the difference with the naked eye.

 High Pressure-High Temperature (HPHT)

 This method requires a lot of power.
-It is a method that copies the process beneath the earth whereby diamonds are pressed together and carbon is put under extreme temperature.
+It is a method that copies the process beneath the earth whereby diamonds are pressed together and carbon is exposed to extreme temperatures.